LaisColetta/Machine-Learning/README.md

 This part of the project utilizes pre-trained machine learning models to analyze an audio recording of the 2024 U.S. Presidential Debate between candidates Donald Trump and Kamala Harris.
 The analysis involves speaker diarization, transcription, sentiment analysis, and the analysis of the participants’ speech patterns.

-The goal is to identify distinct speakers, extract insights, and perform sentiment analysis using a large language model (LLM).

 ---

 ### **Objectives**